Three Seas Dive

 Diving Control Board

-Andrea Jerabek, Diving Safety Officer
+Marissa Varade, Diving Safety Officer

-Erin Sayre, Assistant Diving Safety Officer
+Kerry Bresnahan, Assistant Diving Safety Officer

-Geoff Trussell, MSC Director, Faculty
+Geoffrey Trussell, MSC Director and Faculty

-Jonathan Grabowski, MSC Associate Director, Faculty
+Jonathan Grabowski, MSC Associate Director and Faculty

 David Kimbro, Faculty

-Nicole Peckham, Graduate Student
+Nicole Peckham, Graduate student

 Interested in obtaining your open water SCUBA certification locally?
 Check out the following dive shops:

-United Divers:
+United Divers

 [email protected]

-East Coast Divers:
+East Coast Divers

 [email protected]

-Undersea Divers:
+Undersea Divers

 [email protected]